 Using the health bar in Unity

-- Drag and drop the image into your Unity Assets folder.
+• Drag and drop the image into your Unity project window.

-- Adjust the rect transform to make it look like a health bar.
+• Adjust the rect transform to make it look like a health bar.
+Since we made a rectangle sprite, we will adjust the values to make a rectangular box.

-- Select border UI, press down the alt key, click the anchor preset and select the one in bottom right corner.
+• Select border image object, press down the alt key, click the anchor preset and select the one in bottom right corner.

 Making the health bar into a slider

-- uncheck interactable and set transition to none.
+3. Uncheck interactable check box and set transition to none.

-- Drag and drop your fill object into the fill rect parameter.
+4. Drag and drop your fill object into the “Fill Rect” parameter.

-- Now if you adjust the value, you should see your health bar changing.
+5. Now if you adjust the value parameter on the slider component, you should see your health bar changing.

 Writing code to control health